5 Components of a Speedy and Agile Staffing Firm

-- Applicant Tracking System (ATS): The applicant tracking systems market grew by 11% to nearly $1 billion between 2010 and 2011 (despite the recession) because they help firms do more with less.
+- Recruitment CRM: The recruitment CRM market grew by 11% to nearly $1 billion between 2010 and 2011 (despite the recession) because they help firms do more with less.
 Implementing an ATS is an ideal way to streamline processes and reduce unproductive time.
 The right ATS should give you an efficiency advantage that enhances your existing workflow (instead of reinventing it).

 - Actionable Data: Your team’s activities generate a great deal of data each day, but there is not much power in the data alone without the analysis to provide insight into how your company is truly performing.
 Even companies with data analysis software often miss out on the true potential of business intelligence if they don’t take the critical step of moving from insights to action.
 Using actionable data, companies can improve efficiencies and create business strategies that achieve benefits like speed and agility.
 For example, a placement funnel report will show you the number of job orders that eventually become placements, with conversion rates for each step in the process.
 You can use this report to determine your firm’s weakness in the recruiting process.